K

 When choosing a term plan, prioritize: (1) Claim Settlement Ratio (CSR) — should be 97%+, (2) Company financial strength and track record, (3) Premium affordability, (4) Rider options (critical illness, accidental death, premium waiver).

-Buy online for lowest premium — online term plans are 20-40% cheaper than offline plans from the same insurer.
-The policy is identical; only the distribution cost is different.
+Buy online for lowest premium — online term plans are 20-40% cheaper than offline plans from the same insurer because the distribution cost is nil.
+The policy is identical; only the commission structure is different.

-Avoid: Plans from insurers with CSR below 95%.
-Plans with too many add-ons that inflate premiums.
-Plans that promise return of premium (TROP) — they cost 40-60% more for the same cover and the returned premium doesn't even beat inflation after 30 years.
+Avoid plans with return of premium (TROP) features unless you're very wealthy.
+They cost 40-60% more premium for the same cover, and the returned premium doesn't even beat inflation after 30 years.

 When to Buy — Age vs Premium Impact